 Blogging is important because it provides your potential customers useful information to inform their buying decisions, which helps improve your company’s credibility and thought leadership.

-So how do you ensure your posts are SEO-friendly?
-Here are six simple tips from Main Path Marketing to help you optimize your blogs for SEO:
+How then do you ensure your posts are SEO-friendly?
+Here are nine simple tips to help you optimize your blogs for SEO.

 Search engines rely on keywords to determine what is and isn’t relevant to a web user’s search.
 A web user typically types in words or a series of words into the search engine related to the topic of their choice.
 The search engine then lists the top results that it determines to be most relevant to the topic.